micheleAlberto/ganttdsl/prompt.md

 A team specification is just the team name and the number of engineers.
 * class Team
-A plan contains Planned Tasks : each plannned task refer to a task that was provided to the scheduler and tracks a planned start day and a planned end day.
+A plan contains Planned Tasks : each plannned task refer to a task that was provided to the scheduler and tracks how many engineers were allocated on each day.
 Days can be tracked both as integers of working days from the start date of the plan (day=0) or as absolute dates (ie datetime.date) and no work should be scheduled on weekends.
 * class PlannedTask